-CSL carries out an annual Anti-Bribery and Anti-Corruption Risk Assessment (ABAC Risk Assessment) with a cross section of employees in the commercial and manufacturing operations across the CSL Group with the goal of complying with the ABAC policy and global anti-bribery and anti-corruption laws including, for example, the Australian Criminal Code Act, the United States Foreign Corrupt Practices Act and the UK AntiBribery Act.
-The ABAC Risk Assessment keeps the business proactively aware of external enforcement initiatives related to CSL's business locations and the third parties CSL chooses to partner with, for example, distributors, agents, etc.
+CSL carries out an annual Anti-Bribery and Anti-Corruption Risk Assessment (ABAC Risk Assessment) across the CSL Group with the goal of ensuring compliance with global anti-bribery and anti-corruption laws including, for example, the United States Foreign Corrupt Practices Act and the UK Anti-Bribery Act.
+Use of this assessment keeps the business proactively aware of external enforcement initiatives related to CSL's business locations and the third parties CSL chooses to partner with, for example, distributors, agents, etc.